The DESC Careers

-The DESC Careers Guidance Service supports young people through
+Guidance Service supports young people through providing

-into further education, employment, apprenticeship or
+into further education, employment, apprenticeship or training,

 apply it to their own situation.

 Our role is to encourage students to take ownership of their lifelong learning journey so they can begin to take the steps required to manage their own career decisions.
 We are impartial and aim to support students to say what they think, we explore ideas and encourage students to have aspirational aims, we can help to understand the different pathways and the steps to take to achieve agreed goals.